-AVC amounts are not included in the pension fund accounts in accordance with Regulation 4(2)(c) of the Pension Scheme (Management and Investment of Funds) Regulations 2009 (as amended).
+AVC amounts are not included in the pension fund accounts in accordance with Regulation 4(1)(b) of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.

 27. RELATED PARTY TRANSACTIONS

 Isle of Wight Council

 The Isle of Wight Council Pension Fund is administered by Isle of Wight Council.
 Consequently, there is a strong relationship between the council and the pension fund.